timwright614/Conways_Game_of_Life/readme.md

 # Conway's Game of Life

-A life-simulating algorithm representing cell automation  https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life
+A life-simulating algorithm using cell automation  https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life